-,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, odernization of sales and use tax administration is best on with other states; and levies a sales tax and levies a use tax.
-"Sales SPECIFIC STATUTE) and "use tax" means the tax ГЕ). ereby petitions the Governing Board of the Streamlined pership into the Agreement.
+compliance with the sales and use tax la WS; WHEREAS, such simplification and mo odernization of sales and use tax administration is best conducted in cooperation and coordination on with other states; and WHEREAS, the State of levies a sales tax and levies a use tax.
+"Sales tax" means the tax levied under (CITE S PECIFIC STATUTE) and "use tax" means the tax levied under (CITE SPECIFIC STATUT TE).
+NOW, the undersigned representative he ereby petitions the Governing Board of the Streamlined Sales and Use Tax Agreement for members pership into the Agreement.
+NAME TITLE